ReSQueing Parallel and Private Stochastic Convex Optimization

 \section{Abstract}

 We introduce a new tool for stochastic convex optimization (SCO): a Reweighted Stochastic Query (ReSQue) estimator for the gradient of a function convolved with a (Gaussian) probability density.
 Combining ReSQue with recent advances in \emph{ball oracle acceleration} \cite{CarmonJJJLST20, AsiCJJS21}, we develop algorithms achieving state-of-the-art complexities for SCO in parallel and private settings.
 For a SCO objective constrained to the unit ball in $\R^d$, we obtain the following results (up to polylogarithmic factors). \begin{enumerate} \item We give a parallel algorithm obtaining optimization error $\epsopt$ with $d^{1/3}\epsopt^{-2/3}$ gradient oracle query depth and $d^{1/3}\epsopt^{-2/3} + \epsopt^{-2}$ gradient queries in total, assuming access to a bounded-variance stochastic gradient estimator.
-For $\epsopt \in [d^{-1}, d^{-1/4}]$, our algorithm matches the state-of-the-art oracle depth of \cite{BubeckJLLS19} while maintaining the optimal total work of stochastic gradient descent. \item We give an $(\epsdp, \delta)$-differentially private algorithm which, given $n$ samples of Lipschitz loss functions, obtains near-optimal optimization error and makes $\min(n, n^2\epsdp^2 d^{-1}) + \min(n^{4/3}\epsdp^{1/3}, (nd)^{2/3}\epsdp^{-1})$ queries to the gradients of these functions.
-In the regime $d \le n \epsdp^{2}$, where privacy comes at no cost in terms of the optimal loss up to constants, our algorithm uses $n + (nd)^{2/3}\epsdp^{-1}$ queries and improves recent advancements of \cite{KLL21, AFKT21}.
-In the moderately low-dimensional setting $d \le \sqrt n \epsdp^{3/2}$, our query complexity is near-linear. \end{enumerate}
+For $\epsopt \in [d^{-1}, d^{-1/4}]$, our algorithm matches the state-of-the-art oracle depth of \cite{BubeckJLLS19} while maintaining the optimal total work of stochastic gradient descent. \item Given $n$ samples of Lipschitz loss functions, prior works \cite{bftt19, BFGT20, AFKT21, KLL21} established that if $n \gtrsim d \epsdp^{-2}$, $(\epsdp, \delta)$-differential privacy is attained at no asymptotic cost to the SCO utility.
+However, these prior works all required a superlinear number of gradient queries.
+We close this gap for sufficiently large $n \gtrsim d^2 \epsdp^{-3}$, by using ReSQue to design an algorithm with near-linear gradient query complexity in this regime. \end{enumerate}

 \pagenumbering{gobble}

 \pagenumbering{arabic}